-Long-term follow up is a critical component of care for babies with CDH, as many children often have long-term health issues.
+Long-term follow-up care is a critical component of care for babies with CDH, as many children often have long-term health issues.
 These issues depend on the severity of the defect and any related problems.

-At Texas Children’s, our core group of pediatric surgeons, pulmonary (lung) specialists and dedicated practice providers follow your baby through the years as they continue to grow.
+At Texas Children’s, our core group of pediatric surgeons, pulmonary (lung) specialists and dedicated practice providers follow your baby through the years as they grow.

 Our team works closely with your family to assess your baby’s changing needs and monitor the child for long-term health issues, including:

 - Lung problems – Potential issues may include the inability to wean off the ventilator, a continuing need for oxygen support, chronic lung disease, asthma and persistent pulmonary hypertension (high blood pressure in the lungs).